cockpit-project/cockpit/test/README.md

 ## Guidelines for writing tests

-It is OK for a test to destroy the test machine OS installation, or otherwise modify it without cleaning up.
+If a test is not decorated with `@nondestructive`, it is OK for a test to destroy the test machine OS installation, or otherwise modify it without cleaning up.
 For example, it is OK to remove all of `/etc` just to see what happens.
 The next test will get a pristine test machine.

+Tests decorated with `@nondestructive` will all run against the same test machine.
+The nondestructive test should clean up after itself and restore the state of the machine, such that the next nondestructive test is not impacted.

 A fast running test suite is more important than independent, small test cases.

 Thus, it is OK for tests to be long.
 Starting the test machine is so slow that we should run as many checks within a single session as make sense.
+Note that nondestructive tests do not suffer from this, and are much quicker.

 Still, within a long test, try to have independent sections, where each section returns the machine to more or less the state that it was